kohana/core/guide/kohana/upgrading.md

 ## HVMC Isolation

 HVMC Sub-request isolation has been improved to prevent exceptions leaking from this inner to the outer request.
-If you we're previous catching any exceptions from sub-requests, you should now be checking the [Response] object returned from [Request::execute].
+If you were previously catching any exceptions from sub-requests, you should now be checking the [Response] object returned from [Request::execute].

 ## HTTP Exceptions